 We’ve summarised our favourite golf wedges for backspin which will give you a detailed idea of which one might be right for you.
-By choosing the right one you can lower your handicap for the next time that you need to use a golf handicap calculator.
+By choosing the right one you can lower your handicap in golf for the next time that you need to use a golf handicap calculator.

 examples Of 50 Yard Pitch Shots